MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

         The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test**.

-    - **Sample Response** – Provide an example of the JavaScript Object Notation (JSON) data that is returned in a successful response from your API endpoint.
-Any data that is returned in the response can be referenced in your rules.
+    - **Sample Response** – Provide an example of the data data that is returned in a successful response from your API endpoint.
+This data should be in JavaScript Object Notation (JSON) format and  can be referenced in your rules.
 The sample that you provide here is shown as you create rules.

         Select **Test** to automatically enter a real response from your API in this field.